daeunyeo/Pediatric-brain-age/README.md

 Note: R² = 0.292 indicates that approximately 29% of age variance is explained by the model.
-While statistically significant, this leaves substantial unexplained variance — a limitation acknowledged in Section 7.
+While statistically significant, this leaves substantial unexplained variance (a limitation acknowledged in Section 7).

 ### Classification Report (n = 150)